Two kayakers competing in Võhandu River MarathonPhoto author: Sven Zacek, Võhandu Marathon 2024

 You can enjoy the beauty of the region's wilderness by running in the Forest Marathon or riding in the Mountain Bike Marathon.
 If you prefer a smoother route, then you can partake in the Tartu City Marathon and run through Tartu's charming streets or cycle rural South Estonian roads in the Tartu Rattaralli.

-Snowy athletic events this winter
+Snowy sporting events in winter

 Cold weather is no obstacle for Estonian athletes.
 The love of winter sports starts early, as even primary schools teach skiing and ice skating.

-Extreme events this spring
+Extreme events in spring

 Watching extreme sports is nearly as fun as participating, especially at Simple Session.
 In addition to the competitions, there are street events around Tallinn and after-parties — everyone can get in on the action!